vukrosic/youtube-uploader-automated/README.md

 # Video Processing & YouTube Optimization Suite

+> I recommend you open this in AI code editor and chat with it, just tell it to help you set it up.

 A comprehensive Next.js application for video processing, thumbnail design, AI-powered metadata generation, and YouTube optimization with modern glassmorphism UI.

 ## ✨ Features